huangsam/ultimate-python/CONTRIBUTING.md

 encourages test-driven development and makes it simple for developers to discern what the expected output from the code is.

-Certain Python concepts are skipped in this study guide in pursuit of the statement above.
-However, it does open the doors for Python to run on any computing environment - whether it be an IDE, browser, terminal or standalone application.
+Certain Python concepts are skipped in this study guide because the modules do not reference each other and make small use of I/O operations.
+But this limitation also allows the lessons to be pasted freely to any computing environment such as an IDE, a browser window or a standalone application.

 When creating or updating Python modules, please respect the guidelines in the sub-sections below.